gabeklein/expressive-mvc/README.md

 <h2 id="concept-constructor">Passing arguments to constructor</h2>

-By extending Controller, the static method `use()` will pass its arguments to the constructor, while creating a new instance.
+The static method `use()` supplied by `Controller` will pass its arguments to its constructor, while creating a new instance.

 ```typescript
 /* typescript */